4 Rivers has taken the pledge for greener arbitrations.

 The international arbitration community has talked about how we might arbitrate climate change issues.
 We also need to consider our own impact on climate change, and, better still, we need to act on it.

 The pledge for greener arbitrations outlines a few specific steps which we can take to reduce the impact of arbitration on the climate.
-As an arbitration practitioner will, wherever possible:
+As a player in the international arbitration community 4 Rivers will, wherever possible:

-- Suggest, where appropriate, that witnesses give evidence through video conference rather than attend hearings in person;
+- Consider and/or suggest, where appropriate, that witnesses or experts give evidence through videoconferencing facilities, rather than attend hearings in person;